H3: Emissions of mercury and persistent organic pollutants to the environment

 Trend description for H3b

-By 2013, emissions of hexachlorobenzene had fallen to 27% of their 2000 baseline figure but they have risen annually since then to reach 52% of emissions in 2000.
+By 2013, emissions of hexachlorobenzene had fallen to 26% of their 2000 baseline figure but they have risen since then to reach 48% of the baseline by 2018.
 This is linked to waste incineration and the increasing use of a specific pesticide (chlorothalonil) for which it is a by-product.
-Since 2019, Chlorothalonil is no longer an approved active substance in Great Britain, so use will decline.
-Emissions of pentachlorophenol have fallen consistently since 2000 to reach 31% of their baseline figure in 2019.
-Emissions of the remaining 4 POPs have followed a very similar pattern to each other, falling sharply in the first 10 years and then levelling out to between 11% and 18% of their baseline figures in 2019.
+Since 2019, chlorothalonil is no longer an approved active substance in Great Britain, as such a decrease has been observed down to 42% in the most recent datapoint.
+Emissions of pentachlorophenol have fallen consistently since 2000 to reach 27% of their baseline figure in 2021.
+Emissions of the remaining 4 POPs have followed a very similar pattern to each other, falling sharply in the first 10 years and then levelling out to between 22% and 41% of their baseline figures in 2021.
 In particular for polychlorinated biphenyls and dioxin-like polychlorinated biphenyls, this relates to remaining final in-use stocks of heat-transfer fluids in di-electric equipment in the energy transmission networks.

 Assessment of change

-A decrease (or improvement) was observed for all emissions of persistent organic pollutants (POPs) to air land and water covered by the interim H3 indicator, over the medium and long term.
-Most POPs also decrease over the short term; however, there was an increase (deterioration) in hexachlorobenzene.
+A decrease (or improvement) was observed for all emissions of persistent organic pollutants (POPs) to air, land and water covered by the interim H3 indicator, over the medium and long term.
+Most POPs also decrease over the short term; however, for hexachlorobenzene and polychlorinated Naphthalenes a deteroration (increase) is shown over the short term, with Hexachlorobenzene also showing little to no change over the medium term.

 Change since 2018 has also been assessed.
-Since 2018, there has been a mixed picture with 3 POPs decreasing, 3 showing little or no change, and hexachlorobenzene increasing.
-However, this is based on only 2 data points so should be considered as indicative and not evidence of a clear trend.
+Since 2018, there has been a mixed picture with 5 POPs decreasing, Pentachlorobenzine showing little or no change, and Polychlorinated Naphthalenes increasing.

 Further information on this assessment, along with details on the methodology, is provided in the Assessment background.
 Summaries by 25 Year Environment Plan goal and information on indicator links are presented in the Assessment results.